cochaviz/academic_markdown/README.md

 ## Roadmap

+- [ ] **Dockerized Environment**.
+Currently it sort of works, but some more automation and quality-of-life improvements would be in place.

 - [ ] **Full Manual**.
 A complete and detailed explanation of how this workflow can be used.
 This should be an instruction for any person that would like to user markdown for serious writing.
 It should provide an introduction to `pandoc`, docker, and VSCode.

 - [ ] **Predefined devcontainer**.
 This will prevent long waiting times for using a devcontainer both locally and in codespaces.

 - [ ] **Github Actions for building**.
 Use Github Actions to automatically build to PDF/$\LaTeX$ according to user preferences.
 This could be useful for ensuring rendered documents are always up-to-date, and avoiding the necessity for local builds.
 Could, perhaps, also be faster than building locally and pushing.

 - [ ] **Independent VSCode Extension**.
 A VSCode extension, independent of `build.py`.
 This could be an improved user-experience for existing VSCode users.
 This template should, however, still be as usable without VSCode.